In this section we distinguish between three kinds of beliefs: rational, irrational, and emotional.

 Q.’ How badly can we be disabled by an emotional belief?’

 How would a child feel if he were brought up to believe homosexuality is bad and unnatural, yet discovers he himself is gay?
-How does an overweight child feel brought up in a world in which ‘fat’ is bad?
+How does an overweight child feel brought up in a world in which ‘fat’ is considered bad?
 And how, in a world in which we prize intelligence and mock stupidity, would a child feel if she struggles in school?

 Some emotional beliefs can be pretty disabling.